Norway's Resistance to the Nazi's Occupation

-Norway was occupied by the Nazi's near the start of the second world war.
+Norway was occupied by the Nazi troops of Germany near the start of the Second World War.
 The occupation was vital to secure the safety of the Nazi's North Sea ports.
-Having Norway securely under control allowed the German fleets an ease of movement into the North Sea and Atlantic.
-Norway was a strategic target as it had Fjords and inlets which allowed the German vessels an element of cover from the British RAF surveillance.
+Having Norway securely under control allowed the German fleets ease of movement into the North Sea and then into the Atlantic.
+Norway was a strategic target as it had fjords and inlets which allowed the German vessels an element of cover from the surveillance of the British RAF.

-Most of the countries of Scandinavia had opted for neutrality(such as Sweden) or had fell without been able to launch a cohesive counter strike (such as Denmark).
-Norway has against the expansionism of the Nazi regime, but it was unable to stand up to the might of the Nazi Germany's Blitzkreig tactic. (means lightning quick war).
-Norway fell to the Germans on the 9th of April 1940 and a puppet regime was installed under a pro-Nazi minister Vidkum Quisling.
+Most of the countries of Scandinavia had opted for neutrality(such as Sweden) or had fallen without being able to launch a cohesive counter strike (such as Denmark).
+Norway was against the expansionism of the Nazi regime, but it was unable to stand up to the might of the German's Blitzkrieg( meaning a lightning-quick war) tactics.
+Norway fell to the Germans on the 9th of April 1940 and a puppet regime was installed under a pro-Nazi minister called Vidkum Quisling.

 The Norwegian Resistance